weaveworks-guides/weave-net-legacy/ubuntu-simple/README.md

 ### What Just Happened? ###

-Since this is the first time launched Weave you:
+Since this is the first time launching Weave you:

 * downloaded a docker image for the Weave router container and then launched that container
 * downloaded a docker image for `weavedns` and then launched that container

 On host, `weave-gs-01`, the Weave router container was launched.
 On host, `weave-gs-02`, an additional Weave router container with the IP address of your first host was launched.
 Launching Weave with the IP address of the first container, informs Weave on `weave-gs-02` to peer with the Weave on `weave-gs-01`.

-In addition to these 2 weavedns service discovery containers were also launched.
+In addition to these two weavedns service discovery containers were also launched.

-At this point you should have 2 Weave containers running on each host.
+At this point you should have two Weave containers running on each host.

 To see them, run the following command from either host:

 ~~~bash
 sudo docker ps